 Avinash Kaushik

-Avinash Kaushik addressed a joint session of eMetrics and SMX with a fun presentation about analyzing data, which not many people can pull off.
+Avinash Kaushik gave a fun presentation about analyzing data.
+Not many people can pull that off.

 Some highlights: